SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 14 August, 2026 at 23:39:12
+# Last Refreshed - 15 August, 2026 at 23:37:50
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>☁️ Zwift - Flat Route in Watopia</b>
+<b>⛅ Saturday Afternoon with T's newly bled squeaky brakes</b>

-which happened on 14 August, 2026 at 12:07:08
+which happened on 15 August, 2026 at 10:49:40

-Which is 0 years, 0 months, 0 days, 11 hours and 32 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 12 hours and 48 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19737822888
+You can see it here https://www.strava.com/activities/19753252887

 ## Number of Rides
 How many rides have I done each year?